Burning wood and coal

 Health impacts

-Burning wood produces particulates that cause respiratory conditions, heart attacks, strokes and cancer.
+Burning wood produces this particulate matter pollution that cause respiratory conditions, heart attacks, strokes and cancer.

 Particulate pollution has an impact on health through both long term exposure to low levels and acute impacts associated with short term peaks in pollution.